uray84/kids_game/README.md

 ##TO DO

-\nexport file as apk for use on tablet
+export file as apk for use on tablet

-\nadd additional quizes
+add additional quizes